 “How we spend our days is, of course, how we spend our lives.
 What we do with this hour, and that one, is what we are doing.
 A schedule defends from chaos and whim.
 It is a net for catching days.
 It is a scaffolding on which a worker can stand and labor with both hands at sections of time.
 A schedule is a mock-up of reason and order—willed, faked, and so brought into being; it is a peace and a haven set into the wreck of time; it is a lifeboat on which you find yourself, decades later, still living.”

-It is not enough to have an intellectual understanding of your priorities.
-If you prioritize your health but don’t also prioritize eating nutritious food, then it won’t benefit your wellbeing.
-Bridging the gap between setting priorities and translating those into everyday living is critical.
-When you choose priorities that are aligned with who you are and who you want to become, it will be easier to plan your day in a way that is congruent to things that hold importance and value to you.
+It’s not enough to have an intellectual understanding of your priorities.
+Translating those into everyday living is critical.
+When you choose priorities that are aligned with who you are and who you want to become, it will be easier to plan your day in ways that are congruent to things that hold importance and value to you.

 Here are five things to keep in mind when setting your priorities:

 1. Future goals: It’s challenging to set priorities when you have no clue what you would like to accomplish.
 If you’re uncomfortable with doing five-year plans, you can set monthly, yearly, or six-month goals, so long as they give you an idea of where you are heading.
-Based on the goals you set, you’ll be able to flesh out the specific steps you need to get there and factor those in.
+Based on the goals you set, you’ll be able to flesh out the steps you need to get there.

-2. Urgency: Urgent tasks are those that have looming deadlines and require your immediate attention.
+2. Urgency: Urgent tasks are those that have looming deadlines.
 If you fail to focus on these tasks, you could experience missed opportunities that are critical to your progress and growth.
 For instance, if you have to choose between completing a college application that needs to be submitted by next week or buying an outfit for a networking event the week after, you would prioritize the college application because it’s a closer deadline.

 3. Resources: Every step that we take requires a certain number of resources, whether it be money, our focus, or energy.
-Goals that need more financial resources, like buying a home, can be prioritized if you have the finances available, but if you don’t, you can place it among your long-term objectives.
+Goals that need more financial resources, like buying a home, can be prioritized if you have the finances available.
 If one of your wellness priorities is to become a better marathon runner, but you have a lot happening at work, you may want to push back your training for when you have more energy.

 4. Emotional value: There are certain moments when time and resources do not matter because of the emotional significance of a priority.
 This is the case when it comes to taking care of a family member, a child, or pet.
 Perhaps you feel lonely and isolated and need to prioritize making friends at events or dating so that you can have your emotional needs met.